 - Greenhouse gas emissions,

-Typically, companies most affected by legislative and ESG pressures will – by nature – be large, global brands with multinational, multilingual, and extended supply chains with hundreds, if not thousands, of suppliers.
-Obviously, the task of individually assessing the social and environmental impacts of every supplier globally – while necessary – is a Herculean task beyond the present capability of even the largest of global companies.
-In such cases, global brands need scalable, multilingual, and easy-to-use tools that allow their suppliers to conduct initial sustainability self-assessments including supporting information (photos, policies, procedures, etc.) to substantiate their results.
+Companies most affected by CSDDD, LkSG, and CSRD obligations are typically large, global brands with multinational, multilingual, and extended supply chains spanning hundreds or thousands of suppliers.
+Individually assessing the social and environmental impacts of every supplier globally is a significant undertaking — but it is now a legal necessity for in-scope organizations.
+In such cases, companies need scalable, multilingual, and easy-to-use digital tools that enable suppliers to conduct structured sustainability self-assessments — including supporting documentation (photos, policies, certifications) — to substantiate their results efficiently and at scale.

 See more on solutions for global supply chain self-assessments.